Tyler-Gates/Learning-Rust/README.md

 10. Generic Types, Traits, and Lifetimes✔️[8/12/22]
 11. Writing Automated Tests✔️[8/15/22]
 12. An I/O Project: Building a Command Line Program✔️[8/17/22]
-13. Functional Language Features: Iterators and Closures
+13. Functional Language Features: Iterators and Closures✔️[8/21/22]
 14. More about Cargo and Crates.io
 15. Smart Pointers
 16. Fearless Concurrency